27th February 2019

 The Help to Buy scheme was originally introduced in April 2013.
 Since then, it has helped nearly 170,000 households onto the property ladder.
 However, as with any such scheme, over time a few issues have started to emerge which buyers need to be aware of.

-Here our residential conveyancing experts consider recent research about the Help to Buy scheme, its pros and cons, and what you should look out for.
+Here our residential conveyancing experts at Myers & Co Solicitors in Stoke-on-Trent, Staffordshire, considers recent research about the Help to Buy scheme, its pros and cons, and what you should look out for.